TorchSSL/TorchSSL/README.md

 ## News and Updates

-*12/22/2021*
+*15/02/2021*

+- The logs and model weights are shared!
+We notice that some model weights are missing.
+We will try to upload the missing model weights in the future.
 - The results of BestAcc have been updated!
-Note that we still have some experiments running in Azure, the current results will still be upadted and we will update all results and upload logs if all things done.
 I use single P100 for CIFAR-10 and SVHN, single P40 for STL-10, signle V100-32G for CIFAR-100.
-- We are using hundreds of GPUs of Azure to re-run all the experiments in the paper.
-We will clarify the gpu for each algorithm and dataset.
-Besides, we will make all the log files available soon.

 ## Introduction